GatoGraphQL/ExtensionStarter/README.md

 ## Extending the GraphQL Schema

-⚠️ We are working on [adding commands to automatically generate the PHP code](https://github.com/GatoGraphQL/ExtensionStarter/issues/74) inside the extension.

-For the time being, we will provide with examples of how this is done in the upstream `GatoGraphQL/GatoGraphQL` monorepo.
+This section provides examples from the codebase in the upstream `GatoGraphQL/GatoGraphQL` monorepo, demonstrating how to create the resolvers to extend the GraphQL schema.

 Please follow the links, copy/paste the code and files, and adapt them to your needs.

+In the future, we expect to have [commands to automatically generate the PHP code inside the extension](https://github.com/GatoGraphQL/ExtensionStarter/issues/74).

 ### General to GraphQL